urbit/docs/hoon/guides/tudumvc/breakout-lessons/hosting-options.md

 +++
-title = "Hosting your Urbit in the Cloud" weight = 2 template = "doc.html"
+title = "1.
+Hosting your Urbit in the Cloud" weight = 2
+template = "doc.html"
 +++